Kleiner partner sues firm for discrimination

 Pao also said partner Randy Komisar had engaged in inappropriate behavior, including giving her an inscribed copy of Leonard Cohen's "The Book of Longing" one Valentine's Day.
 The book contains poetry with sexual content.

 Last year, partners at the firm organized two all-male dinners for select partners, executives at Kleiner-funded companies, and a few other guests.
 One of the partners, Chi-Hua Chien, said women were excluded because they would "kill the buzz," according to the lawsuit.

-Kleiner was one of the first venture capital firms to hire female partners, Lee said.
+Lee said Kleiner was one of the first venture capital firms to hire women as partners.
 "The number of women partners at the firm is one of the highest within the venture capital arena and the firm has actively supported women in all respects," she said.

-Pao is on the boards of green-materials company Lehigh Technologies, analytics company Datameer and social-news company Flipboard.
-Before joining Kleiner, she worked at business-software company BEA Systems and phone-applications company Tellme Networks.
+Pao is on the boards of Lehigh Technologies, Datameer and Flipboard.
+Before joining Kleiner, she worked at BEA Systems and Tellme Networks.

-Kleiner Perkins, founded in 1972, has backed firms including online retailer Amazon.com Inc, gaming company Electronic Arts Inc, biotechnology company Genentech, browser company Netscape, information-technology company Sun Microsystems, and gaming company Zynga Inc.
+Kleiner Perkins, founded in 1972, has backed firms including Amazon.com Inc, Electronic Arts Inc, Genentech, Netscape, Sun Microsytems, and Zynga Inc.

 - Moscow fights back after sanctions; battle rages near Ukraine crash site |